 The EF-M mount was designed exclusively for use with Canon EOS M mirrorless cameras.

 Prime Lenses over Zoom Lenses for Landscape Photography

 Yes, you can use a prime lens for landscape photography.
 However, you must know the advantages and disadvantages that comes when using this kind of lens.
 Prime lenses are mostly used for capturing images in low-light conditions.
-The good side of using a prime lens is that you can get a detailed, sharp photo while taking shoot of a landscape.
+The good side of using a prime lens is that you can get a detailed, sharp photo while taking a shoot of a landscape.
 But, the downside is that it comes with a fixed focal range.
 This means that you cannot control how you frame compared to what you usually do on a standard zoom lens.

 Zooming with a 50mm Lens

 A 50mm lens is a prime lens so it has a fixed focal length.
 You need to walk closer to the subject if you want to take a more intimate photo.
 This kind of lens will allow you to experiment, learn, and understand more of composition in landscape photography.

 What is the Best Landscape Lens for a Canon DSLR?

 The Canon EF 50mm f/1.8 STM Lens easily beats every product in this list due to its low price tag and high level of its performance.
 It is a prime lens that is a great entry point for photographers wanting to experience shooting with better glass.
 Its ability to shoot both stills and video adds another value despite its affordable price.